kyrylich/docker-postgres-backup/README.rst

 Docker PostgreSQL Backup
 =========================

-Docker image that runs a cron job which dumps a Postgres database, and uploads it to an Amazon S3 bucket.
+Docker image that dumps a Postgres database, and uploads it to an Amazon S3 bucket.

 Required environment variables
 ==============================